The Ultimate Guide to Spanish Immersion with TV Shows from Spain

 After you’ve been speaking in English all day, it takes a bit of time to switch gears up there and get your mind into Spanish mode.

 And there you have it, your complete guide to television in Spain!
-These channels and shows are sure to keep you entertained while simultaneously immersing yourself in Spanish.
+The channels and shows listed above are sure to keep you entertained while simultaneously immersing yourself in Spanish.

 You’ll soon find yourself using the fun “Vale, vale, vale” that frequently rolls off of Spaniards’ tongues ever so smoothly, and grow your desire to experience Iberia up close and personal.
 Enjoy!